 The College is considered one of the leading lights in the achievement of educational and training outcomes for young men and women in a diversity of agricultural related fields.

 While the majority of students are residential, there are a number of day students, and a dedicated bus service is provided to and from Albany.

-From its early beginnings in 1942 on the site of the current TAFE campus, the College has evolved considerably and moved to its present purpose-built facility in 1999, with a capacity for around 120 students.
-The Denmark College is part of a consortium with four other agricultural Colleges.
+From its early beginnings in 1942 on the site of the current TAFE campus, the College has evolved considerably and moved to its present purpose-built facility in 1999.
+The Denmark College is part of a consortium with four other Agricultural Colleges.

 - Participation – in all aspects of College life and contribution to the community.

 - Responsibility – trusted to undertake tasks and being accountable for own actions.

 - Cooperation – supporting and respecting each other.

 - Care – having self-worth and consideration for others.